oldfatcrab/PSYCH256/README.md

     - -->
     - G
 - Propositional logic does not symbolize content shared among statements
-- Pred cate logic addresses this deficiency
+- Predicate logic addresses this deficiency

 #### <a id="#3A4a"></a>Predicate Symbolization